nent/nent/packages/core/src/components/n-presentation/readme.md

   * At a given time
   * At a given user interaction
   * Before route exit
-- Built-in timer & and optional duration:
+- Built-in timer & optional duration:
   * Synced to video (respecting scrub, pause, etc)
   * Based on time elapsed since the entrance
   * Hide and show elements at certain times